angular/dgeni/README.md

 ```
 - example
+  - config             - contains the stuff that controls the doc generation
     - ngdoc.config.js  - the doc gen configuration
-  - src              - JavaScript source files that contain ngdocs in code comments
-  - content          - ngdoc files containing content for the docs
     - assets           - static assets that will be used by the web app
+    - processors       - plugins for the doc generator, specific to this example
     - templates        - templates for the doc generator, specific to this example
-  - processors       - plugins for the doc generator, specific to this example
+  - content            - ngdoc files containing content for the docs
+  - src                - JavaScript source files that contain ngdocs in code comments
 ```

 The documentation generation is controlled via the configuration file `ngdoc.config.js`.
 This